dfwitasec/digitalforensics-workshop-itasec.github.io/index.markdown

 ## CTF-W Workshop, Co-located with <a href="https://itasec.it/" class="itasec-link">ITASEC25</a>

-Welcome to the Capture the Flag for Work (CTF-W) workshop webpage, which hosts all the info and news needed for the workshop.
+Welcome to the Digital Forensics workshop webpage, which hosts all the info and news needed for the workshop.

 <br>